 Bo Ren

-Bo is a director of Early-Stage Startups at Silicon Valley Bank in New York City.
-In this role, she mentors and advises startups at the beginning stages of their journey, connecting them to the larger SVB ecosystem and accelerating them to Series A via company building and fundraising strategies.
+As a managing director of early-stage startups at Silicon Valley Bank in New York City, Bo mentors and advises startups at the beginning stages of their journey, connecting them to the larger SVB ecosystem and accelerating them to Series A via company building and fundraising strategies.

-Outside of work, Bo practices transcendental meditation, yoga and ikebana.
-Her father named her “Bo” after a semiprecious metal on his circuit board.
+Outside of work, Bo loves to box at Gleason’s Gym, America’s oldest boxing gym.
+She is also an avid runner, yogi, and meditator too.
+Her research scientist father named her “Bo” after a semiprecious metal on his circuit board.
 Bo means white gold in Chinese.